ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 thing, in all this dirt!
 You will not be fit to be seen when you get there."

-"I shall be very fit to see Jane--which is all I want."
+"I shall be very fit to see Jane -- which is all I want."

 "Is this a hint to me, Lizzy," said her father, "to send for the horses?"